 Preliminaries: Half of the participating bands perform in one of the two separate preliminary contests held on Thursday and Friday.
 Each preliminary contest is balanced with like numbers of bands from each class.
 We will know the performance day and times 2-3 weeks before the event.
 Centerville usually alternates each year between performing on Thursday or Friday.

 After the preliminary performance, the band will have a group photo and individual photos taken.
 You will receive information on how to purchase these photos.

-Semifinals: Approximately thirty-five bands will advance to semifinals – the top 11 scoring bands from each day of the two prelims, regardless of class (22 bands) – plus – the next 8 highest scoring bands from the preliminary round (both days combined), regardless of class – plus – the 2 highest scoring bands from each class from each day of prelims, should they not already be among the first 30 bands selected on the basis of either criteria above.
+Semifinals: Approximately thirty-five bands will advance to semifinals.
+Each day will be broken up into 2 sets of judging “blocks” – the top 11 scoring bands from each judging block, regardless of class (22 bands) – plus – the next 8 highest scoring bands from the preliminary round (both days combined), regardless of class – plus – the 2 highest scoring bands from each class from each day of prelims, should they not already be among the first 30 bands selected on the basis of either criteria above.
 Bands advancing to semifinals and their performance times will be announced late Friday evening (usually around 10:00 pm).
 Centerville’s performance time will come through email and text via CHARMS.
 Semifinal performances will begin on Saturday morning around 8:00 am or earlier and last until late Saturday afternoon.

 Semifinals awards are given in each class for 1st, 2nd, and 3rd place, Outstanding Music Performance, Outstanding Visual Performance, and Outstanding General Effect.